wanx-troopers/wanx-troopers.github.io/extensions.md

 The simplest form of doing this is to run I2V generation supplying last frame from previous generation as `start_frame`.
 This works but does not preserve continuity of motion - characters start moving at a different speed, in a different direction, etc.

+## UltraVico

+`UltraVico` is not an extension method in itself.
+Instead this is a method of "convincing" Wan models to generate videos longer that 81 frames without looping.

+Implemented on 2025.12.04 `sageattn_ultravico` is an `attention_mode` which can be chosen on `WanVideoModelLoader` in [Wrapper](https://github.com/kijai/ComfyUI-WanVideoWrapper).

+It actually implementes one of the newer methods formerly known as [RifleX](https://github.com/thu-ml/DiT-Extrapolation).

+Not so bad results have been demostrated with [Kandinsky-5](k5.md).

+The following set of options was suggested for Wan 2.2 I2V, though it is not yet clear where to set them:

+> 0.95 alpha, 0.3 beta, 4 gamma

 ## VACE Extensions

 A method which has been practiced for a while is to supply several last frame from previous generation, say 16 as initial frames